 The Ultimate Guide to Villa Holidays

 Villa holidays come in all shapes and sizes.
-From romantic boltholes for couples in a medieval city, to large houses with pools and decks that are ideal for big groups of friends, this guide will introduce some ideas for the best villa holidays.
-HomeAway also help you bag a bargain by picking some amazing locations at the best time of the year.
+From romantic boltholes for couples in a medieval city to large houses with pools and decks that are ideal for big groups of friends.
+This guide will introduce you to some of the best villa holidays all year round.

 What sort of villa holidays are there?

 If you're not sure villa holidays are for you, we've listed three types of trips and groups these rentals are suited to:

 - Honeymoon villa holidays: Deluxe villas are everywhere, from the clifftops of Sicily to the glowing bays of Sardinia to the rolling vineyards of the Douro Valley.
 Some are so sumptuous that they can even check the boxes for that all-important honeymoon – think cosy bedrooms, terraces for clinking the champagne and hot tubs to bubble away in.